 Big Brother bosses have made a move to keep the house for at least one more year.

-However a planning application submitted to the local council by programme makers Endemol this month (May) seeks a one-year extension.
+A planning application submitted to the local council by programme makers Endemol earlier this month (May) sought a one-year extension.

 They state: "Due to the ongoing production needs for the Big Brother programme over the next 12 months, Endemol seeks the retention of the Big Brother building so that those filming commitments can be fulfilled.

 "We therefore seek an amendment [...] to allow the Big Brother House and visual/acoustic screening to be retained for a further 12 months."

 The Daily Star reports that the council has this week returned the application.